Skip to main content

 Configure Faronics Deep Freeze to work with Bitdefender Endpoint Security Tools

-This section explains how to configure Faronics Deep Freeze Enterprise to allow installation of Bitdefender Endpoint Security Tools.
+This article explains how to configure Faronics Deep Freeze Enterprise to allow the installation of Bitdefender Endpoint Security Tools.

 Overview

-Having Faronics Deep Freeze Enterprise installed on a computer will cause the signature updates installed by BEST to be deleted at every system reboot.
+Having Faronics Deep Freeze Enterprise installed on a computer causes the signature updates installed by BEST to be deleted at every system reboot.

 This section is meant to help you understand how to configure Faronics Deep Freeze Enterprise to work along with BEST without blocking: